-- 6.13 The changes that have been made to the river's quality and physical shape over the centuries have greatly affected the habitats and species found today.
-The river does not benefit from any specific designations through the city but it still supports a wide variety of species and habitat, as well as areas for nesting and spawning. - 6.14 Enhancing the biodiversity of the river is valuable to people in many ways; it generally has a positive effect on property values, it supports many strategies for health and wellbeing and provides a draw for tourism, in the same way cultural and historical assets can.
-There is also the potential to enhance the habitat of the river corridor through a number of specific measures.

-6.15 A Biodiversity Action Plan was produced by Norwich City Council in 2002 which identified a series of actions to protect and enhance biodiversity in the city.
+- 6.14 The changes that have been made to the river's quality and physical shape over the centuries have greatly affected the habitats and species found today.
+The river does not benefit from any specific designations through the city but it still supports a wide variety of species and habitat, as well as areas for nesting and spawning.
+The river runs adjacent to several designated sites of importance for biodiversity and nature conservation including Marlpit, Hellesdon Meadows and Train Wood County Wildlife Sites, and Andersons Meadow Local Nature Reserve. - 6.15 Enhancing the biodiversity of the river is valuable to people in many ways; it generally has a positive effect on property values, it supports many strategies for health and wellbeing and provides a draw for tourism, in the same way cultural and historical assets can.
+There is also the potential to enhance the habitat of the river corridor through a number of specific measures. - 6.16 A Biodiversity Action Plan was produced by Norwich City Council in 2002 which identified a series of actions to protect and enhance biodiversity in the city.
 There is a need to address biodiversity issues in the river corridor which could be achieved through a targeted biodiversity enhancement plan.
 This is addressed through project E2 in the action plan which proposes a Biodiversity Enhancement and Non-native Species Management Plan.
 This would draw upon the 2002 document but it is proposed to have a broader remit, to include the management of non-native species which has become a significant issue in recent years.

-- 6.16 Due to the urban nature of the River Wensum through Norwich, the multiple interests within this part of the river and this being a time of economic restraint, it is not considered appropriate to develop a full biodiversity programme for a non-designated part of the river.
-Instead, the focus for this project is to develop a plan that will maximise biodiversity along the whole river corridor through intervention at critical points, and manage and/ or eradicate non-beneficial, non-native species. - 6.17 The biodiversity plan should complement, not repeat, existing plans that provide guidance on biodiversity in Norwich and should set deliverable targets for biodiversity enhancement and non-native species reduction that can be monitored over time.
+- 6.17 Due to the urban nature of the River Wensum through Norwich, the multiple interests within this part of the river and this being a time of economic restraint, it is not considered appropriate to develop a full biodiversity programme for a non-designated part of the river.
+Instead, the focus for this project is to develop a plan that will maximise biodiversity along the whole river corridor through intervention at critical points, and manage and/ or eradicate non-beneficial, non-native species. - 6.18 The biodiversity plan should complement, not repeat, existing plans that provide guidance on biodiversity in Norwich and should set deliverable targets for biodiversity enhancement and non-native species reduction that can be monitored over time.
 The plan will focus on specific intervention sites to deliver high value-added outcomes along the whole river corridor through Norwich, identify key species and habitats to deliver biodiversity gain, develop a non-native species management plan for management and/ or eradication of identified species, and include a monitoring plan to ensure the effectiveness and feedback improvements for future delivery by partners.
-It is anticipated that the Biodiversity Enhancement and Non-Native Species Management Plan will be led by Wild Anglia working in partnership with other organisations as appropriate, including conservation bodies. - 6.18 The action plan proposes two specific projects to address habitat enhancement issues, set out below.
+It is anticipated that the Biodiversity Enhancement and Non-Native Species Management Plan will be developed in partnership with appropriate organisations and conservation bodies. - 6.19 The action plan proposes two specific projects to address habitat enhancement issues, set out below.
 Other potential habitat improvements have also been identified through the public consultation and through discussion with partners, which will require feasibility work and identification of funding (see appendix 3 for further details of potential projects).
+These projects will be assessed against a set of critera for inclusion in the action plan (see paragraphs 8.3-8.5).
+The action plan is intended to be a living document to be updated over time with input from relevant stakeholders.